 Experts believe the virus that causes COVID-19 spreads mainly from person to person.
-There are several ways that this can happen:
+There are several ways this can happen:

 Flattening the Curve

-- Work from home.
+- Work from home if you can.

 - Visit with family and friends by phone and computer instead of in person.

 - Do your shopping, especially for groceries or drugstore items, online if possible.
-If you do have to shop in person, keep a 6-foot distance between yourself and others.

 When to Quarantine or Isolate